 Interestingly, since April 2016, Opera has come with a free built-in VPN which means users can browse privately and securely.

 Based on the Chromium open source project, the Yandex browser uses the Blink engine and checks downloads through Kaspersky antivirus.
-What's more, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.
+Also, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.